ASYNC-Security/async-security.github.io/sincon-2025-jea.md

 }
 ```

-This flag can be ommitted to run the JEA session as a specific user, but in most cases if you are considering JEA - you are probably using it specifically for this functionality.
+This flag can be omitted to run the JEA session as a specific user, but in most cases if you are considering JEA - you are probably using it specifically for this functionality.

 ### ConfigurationName